What we know about the Instagram Shadowban, and how to discover if you’ve been impacted?

 3. Have you been using Automation/bots?

 There are two things we’ve heard of that have worked for others.
 Obviously, the first thing to do is to stop using automated services as we’ve heard some users have their Instagram Shadowban lifted fairly quickly.
 However, if nothing is working, you might find it’s your IP address that’s the problem.
 And in some drastic measures, a new device has been the fix.

 To confirm, we’re not 100% on these as our Plann Instagram account has not been impacted and we are relying on conversations we’ve been having with other Instagram users from around the world and will update this resource as we learn more.

 We’re an app that sits on your phone, so we act as you.

-You can organise your media, drag and drop until your feed looks lovely – then when it’s time to post we prompt you to post to Instagram yourself.
-This means nothing is automated, and your posts always come from YOUR IP address, so you always get organic reach and there is no risk to your account being impacted by ‘Automation.
+You can organise your media, drag and drop until your feed looks lovely.
+Then when it’s time to post, we prompt you to post to Instagram yourself.
+This means nothing is automated, and your posts always come from YOUR IP address.
+This so you always get organic reach and there is no risk to your account being impacted by ‘Automation’.

 If you’re using Instagram and not behaving ‘like a bot’, doing masses of activity all at once and checking your hashtags regularly, we’ve seen no evidence so far that your account will be hit with an Instagram Shadowban.

 Although our opinion may change over time with more information, we see no reason why Instagram would ban users who are using the platform in an authentic way and how it was designed to be used.